How much does it cost to repair damp?

 Get professional damp-proofing help if needed

-Many of the problems and solutions above require specialist help.
-So to make sure you're not overcharged, you should get quotes from at least three companies (some do charge for a damp report, but you get this back if you use the company) and seek advice from an independent damp specialist if there are inconsistencies in the work recommended.
+If you do decide to call in a professional, get quotes from at least three companies (some do charge for a damp report, but you get this back if you use the company) and seek advice from an independent damp specialist if there are inconsistencies in the work recommended.

-That way, you'll find out whether or not the treatment is absolutely necessary and will be able to weed out any firms that charge over the odds.
+That way, you'll find out whether or not the treatment is absolutely necessary, and will be able to weed out any firms that try to make you pay over the odds.

 In our undercover damp-proofing investigation (see below), we found that households could be spending hundreds of pounds on unnecessary damp-proofing treatment.